Seth Joshua: Ministry

 Joshua, along with his brother, Frank, founded Mission Hall cause in Neath.
-He was a noted evangelist, travelling around Britain and visiting U.S.A.
+He was a noted evangelist, travelling around Britain and visiting the United States.
 In 1893 he was ordained as a Presbyterian minister and worked with the Forward Movement, a branch of the Connexion's Home Mission, establishing evangelising centres in Glamorganshire and Monmouthshire.

 Seth Joshua was a forerunner of the 1904-1905 Welsh Revival which began as a movement of prayer.
 Joshua had been praying for years that God would raise up a young man from the pits to revive the churches.
 In 1904, he preached at a meeting in Newcastle Emlyn which students from the Methodist Academy attended including former mine worker, Evan Roberts.
-The students were so moved that they cancelled classes to go to Blaenanerch where Joshua prayed publicly, O God, bend us.
+The students were so moved that they cancelled classes to go to Blaenannerch in Cardiganshire where Joshua prayed publicly, O God, bend us.
 Evan Roberts went forward where he prayed with great agony, O God, bend me.

 In October 1905, Joshua, was invited to hold a mission in London.
 Only three were "saved", Donald Gee, the English Pentecostal Bible teacher, being one of them.